Keto Chocolate Cake

 egg whites being mixed in hand mixer

-In another bowl, add in the egg yolks, butter, monk fruit/allulose, sour cream, remaining heavy cream, coffee mixture and vanilla.
+In another bowl, add in the egg yolks, butter, monk fruit/allulose, sour cream, heavy cream, coffee mixture and vanilla.
 Mix until well combined.

 Keto chocolate cake wet and dry ingredients in glass bowl